MacCready Gossamer Penguin

-Initial test flights were performed using a 28 cell NiCad battery pack instead of a panel.
+Initial test flights were performed using a 28–cell, NiCad battery pack instead of a solar panel.
 The test pilot for these flights was MacCready's 13-year-old son Marshall, who weighed 80 lb.

 The official pilot for the project was Janice Brown, a charter pilot with commercial, instrument, and glider ratings who weighed slightly less than 100 lb.
-She flew the Penguin approximately 40 times before a 1.95 mi public demonstration at NASA's Dryden Flight Research Center on August 7, 1980.
+She flew the Penguin approximately 40 times before a 1.95 mi public demonstration flight at NASA's Dryden Flight Research Center on August 7, 1980.